Part 2: Passing Structured Data Across the Wasm Boundary — No Pointer Arithmetic Required

 }

-And for structured data, the original needed bincode on both sides.
-The Component Model just uses WIT records that map directly to Rust structs.
+And for structured data, the old approach needed bincode on both sides.
+The Component Model uses WIT records that map directly to Rust structs — no serialization step needed.
 No serialize, no deserialize, no [0u8; 4] arrays for reading lengths out of raw memory.

 // Enums